opensearch-project/documentation-website/_data-prepper/getting-started.md

 1. Run the Docker image.
 2. Build from source.

 The easiest way to use Data Prepper is by running the Docker image.
-We suggest you use this approach if you have [Docker](https://www.docker.com) available.
+We suggest that you use this approach if you have [Docker](https://www.docker.com) available.

 You can pull the Docker image: